EVERYONE CAN GIVE BACK

 It is part of our mission as a company and as a family to "give back" as much as we can.
-We LOVE these two stories because it proves that EVERYONE despite age, ability or any other factor can GIVE BACK.
-Read on to find out what these amazing kids and the adults that support them did in their local communities!
+We LOVE these stories because it proves that EVERYONE despite age, ability or any other factor can GIVE BACK.
+Read on to find out what these amazing children and adults did in their local communities!

 FATWHEELS = FREEDOM